 The Two Broad Types of Passive Income

-There are two types of passive income and throughout your career, which ones you focus on will likely depend upon your current financial situation, talents, skills, and personality.
+There are two types of passive income.
+Throughout your career, which of the two you focus on will likely depend upon your current financial situation, talents, skills, and personality.
 The two categories of passive income are:

 Another example of the first category of passive income is someone who has an ownership stake in an operating business such as a factory or furniture store and allows the business to issue debt to fund expansion.
 The early store managers in Wal-Mart who were allowed to invest before the company went public were in this position.

-The second category of passive income - that is, passive income sources that do not require capital to start, maintain, and grow - are far better choices for those who want to start out on their own and build a fortune from nothing.
-They include assets you can create, such as a book, song, patent, trademark, Internet site, recurring commissions, or businesses that earn nearly infinite returns on equity such as a drop-ship e-commerce retailer that has little or no money tied up in operations but still earns profits for the owner.
+The second category of passive income is drawing on sources that do not require capital to start, maintain, and grow.
+These are far better choices for those who want to start out on their own and build a fortune from nothing.
+They include assets you can create, such as a book, song, patent, trademark, Internet site, recurring commissions, or businesses that earn nearly infinite returns on equity such as a drop-ship e-commerce retailer that has little or no money tied up in operations but still turns a profit.

 The Path Most Often Taken to Passive Income

-The doctor or lawyer in our earlier example, for instance, could use his income to invest in a medical start-up or buy shares of medical companies he understands such as Johnson & Johnson.
-Over time, the nature of compounding, dollar cost averaging, and reinvesting dividends can result in his portfolio generating substantial passive income.
-The downside is that it can take decades to achieve enough to truly improve your standard of living but it is still the surest way to wealth based on the historical performance of business ownership and stocks.
+The doctor or lawyer, for instance, could use her or his income to invest in a medical start-up or buy shares of medical companies he understands such as Johnson & Johnson.
+Over time, the nature of compounding, dollar cost averaging, and reinvesting dividends can result in her or his portfolio generating substantial passive income.
+The downside is that it can take decades to achieve enough to truly improve your standard of living.
+However, it is still the surest path to wealth based on the historical performance of business ownership and stocks.

 Taxes and Passive Income

 A major advantage of earning passive income is that it is often taxed more favorably than active income.
-That may seem unfair, but the idea is that it will give people an incentive to invest in assets that will grow the economy and create jobs.
+The reasoning behind the idea is that it gives people an incentive to invest in assets that will help grow the economy and create jobs.

-A business owner who works in his company, for instance, would have to pay an extra 15.3% in self-employment payroll taxes compare to someone who merely had a passive interest in the same limited liability company who would pay only income taxes.
+For instance, a business owner who works in the company she or he founded would have to pay an extra 15.3 percent in self-employment payroll taxes compared to someone who merely had a passive interest in the same limited liability company who would pay only income taxes.
 In other words, the same income earned actively would be taxed at a higher rate than if it were earned passively.